 Go back to Parseur and wait for the email to arrive (it usually takes less than ten seconds).

-Once the email arrived, it will be processed automatically.
+Once the email arrived, it will be processed automatically with our powerful AI engine.

 Click on Check result to see the extracted data.